 "Luke, it's rude to pry at others' mail.
 A gentleman keeps to his own."
-He sat down in his wooden desk chair.
+Shielding the letter, the Professor sat down in his wooden desk chair.

 He did share the boy's thoughts however: where was the return address?
 More importantly, where was his?
 The envelope obviously had never been through the post system, and was merely placed into his mail box by another's hand, not the postman's.
 The script was loose and casual, as if written down last minute, right before being left in the box.

-He removed a piece of paper about the size of the envelope.
-It had a thin strip of paper attached by paper-clip at the top.
+He removed a piece of paper about the size of the envelope and at the top was a thin strip of scrap attached by paperclip.
+The scrap held instructions, but the larger paper…

 "—blank?"
 Luke finished, confused.